 Over 90% of people use presentation-style videos for tutorials.
 You should too if you are starting out.

-This type of tutorials works best for teachers, who need to use slides, images, hyperlinks to explain a subject.
+This type of tutorial works best for teachers, who need to use slides, images, and hyperlinks to explain a subject.

 For example, here’s a video recorded showing presentation effects for professionals using a presentation video tool.

 Tips to get started with your first Youtube tutorial

 Here’s a quick checklist you need to ensure you keep ready before you upload or record your first Youtube tutorial.

 - Have a script ready before you record your video.
 Unless you want to spend time editing your bloopers, a strong script will help you remove the possibility of fumbling with content.

 - Draft out a Youtube marketing strategy for your tutorials to get more traction online.
 Video content is the most popular way of generating leads today, so make sure you don’t get lost in the crowd.

 - Invest in a good camera if you plan to record professional tutorials long-term.